sous-chefs/redisio/README.md

 Usage
 =====

 The redisio cookbook contains an LWRP for installing and uninstalling redis.
-It also contains 6 recipes for installation and usage of redis.
+It also contains 7 recipes for installation and usage of redis.

-The install recipe will build, compile, install and configure redis as well as setup service resources for it.
+The install recipe will only build, compile and install redis.
+The configure recipe will configure redis and setup service resources.
 These resources will be named for the port of the redis server, unless a "name" attribute was specified.
-Example names would be: service["redis6379"] or service["redismaster"] if the name attribute was "master"
+Example names would be: service["redis6379"] or service["redismaster"] if the name attribute was "master".

-The most common use case for the redisio cookbook is to use the install recipe followed by the enable recipe.
+The most common use case for the redisio cookbook is to use the install recipe, then the configure recipe, followed by the enable recipe.

-Another common use case is to use the install recipe, and then call the service resources created by it from another cookbook.
+Another common use case is to use the install and configure recipe, and then call the service resources created by it from another cookbook.

 It is important to note that changing the configuration options of redis does not make them take effect on the next chef run.
 Due to how redis works, you cannot reload a configuration without restarting the redis service.
 Redis does not offer a reload option, in order to have new options be used redis must be stopped and started.